UKCloud/openstack-migration-helper-scripts/README.md

 #### To export a set of data from a project:

-Source the rc file for the host project
+Source the rc file for the host project.

-Then run;
+Then run:

 network_secgroup_mover.py -s "{SourceProjectID}" -r "{SourceRegionID}" -p "export"

-eg.
+For example:

 source project1.rc

 python network_secgroup_mover.py -s "ABCDEFG123" -r "RegionOne" -p export

-Exporting the data will create three files in the /tmp/"region" directory
+Exporting the data will create three files in the /tmp/"region" directory:

 "source project id"-networks.csv